Scrivito/scrivito-neoletter-form-widgets/readme.md

 ### Validation

-The `Form Container` Widget has specific validation requirements:
+The `Form` Widget has specific validation requirements:

 - The widget should not be placed inside another form.
 - For multi-step forms, you must include at least two steps.